seL4/microkit/docs/manual.md

 ## i.MX8MM-EVK {#imx8mm_evk}

-Microkit produces a raw binary file, so when using U-Boot you must execute the image using:
+Microkit will default to outputting a raw binary file, so when using U-Boot you must execute the image using:

     => go 0x41000000

 ## i.MX8MP-EVK {#imx8mp_evk}

-Microkit produces a raw binary file, so when using U-Boot you must execute the image using:
+Microkit will default to outputting a raw binary file, so when using U-Boot you must execute the image using:

     => go 0x41000000

 ## i.MX8MQ-EVK {#imx8mq_evk}

-Microkit produces a raw binary file, so when using U-Boot you must execute the image using:
+Microkit will default to outputting a raw binary file, so when using U-Boot you must execute the image using:

     => go 0x41000000